ocaml/dune/doc/dev/rpc-versioning.md

         error), then the procedure proceeds as before.
 This approach trades startup and lookup overhead for a constant per-communication overhead.
 It also makes distinguishing "no such method exists" and "no common versions" simpler.
-However, it would mean that the per-procedure protocol is now different if either actor compatibility mode.